pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 that presents a simple bar-chart showing the levels of all tanks reported in Signal K.

-A very lightweight configuration interface allows the user to modify the appearance of the display including by the addition of user-defined text and graphic alerts.
+The Signal K configuration interface can be used to modify the appearance of the generated display including by the addition of user-defined text and graphic alerts.

 ![Specimen screenshot](screenshot.png)